ultrasaw/lambda_alerting/README.md

 Test the notification solution functionality with the following commands:

 IAM
-- Create a New IAM User:
+- Create a new IAM User:
     ```bash
     aws iam create-user --user-name Timmy --region=us-east-1
     ```
-- Create a New Access Key for an IAM User:
+- Create a new Access Key for an IAM User:
     ```bash
     aws iam create-access-key --user-name Timmy --region us-east-1
     ```